 Every home is unique, but they all have one thing in common, all exterior walls are load-bearing.
 With this being said, it is important to know if your home has been remodeled prior to your ownership.

 If so, you may have some walls that were once exterior, and after remodeling, became interior walls.
-These would be load-bearing.
+These would be considered load-bearing.

 If your home has trusses in the attic (see photo) then you probably do not have any interior load-bearing walls.